Word Count: 2,830/5,102

 But I do empathize.
 I have lost people who were important to me.
+Family, close friends, my first love.
 For the last three years, I have left this bouquet on their graves.
 I will do the same again this year and the year after and the year after.
 Each flower was specifically chosen for a reason.

 The large white flowers are Casablanca Lilies.
 I chose them for my bouquet in honor of my mother, Lily, but I left them in as a reminder to celebrate Shannon and Kelly's lives.